home-assistant/home-assistant.io/source/_integrations/lifx.markdown

 ### Service `lifx.effect_colorloop`

-Run an effect with colors looping around the color wheel.
+Run a software-based effect that continuously loops colors around the color wheel.
 All participating lights will coordinate to keep similar (but not identical) colors.

 | Service data attribute | Description |
 | ---------------------- | ----------- |